Particular/docs.particular.net/nservicebus/azure-service-bus/securing-connection-strings.md

 include: asb-credential-warning

-Internally the transport (V7) uses the namespace name to refer to namespaces.
+Internally the transport (Version 7) uses the namespace name to refer to namespaces.
 Even when using the `ConnectionString(string connectionString)` method on the configuration API directly, as shown below, it will cause the transport to add a mapping between a namespace name `default` and the provided connection string internally.

 snippet: map_default_logical_name_to_connection_string